Positively Impacting Lives

 Partnering in Success

-Our Project Host is a valued partner in the funding, planning, implementation, and ultimate success of the Sustainable Communities Project®.
+D.C.
+Housing Authority became the inaugural project host in 2012 and continues to provide invaluable support.
+DCHA is a valued partner in the funding, planning, implementation, and ultimate success of the Sustainable Communities Project®.
 Project Hosts have access to our vast Founder’s Village network, growing resources, and proven impact process.

 District of Columbia Housing Authority